JFlow49/AboutME/Biography.md

 My interests include software development, database management, hardware design, and network security.
 In my free time, I enjoy learning about emerging technologies, playing and watching sports, boating, fishing, programming, and playing video games.

-If you would like to know anymore about me, you can contact me at Jordan.Flowers@ttu.edu
+If you would like to know anymore about me, you can contact me at JFlow49@gmail.com or at Jordan.Flowers@ttu.edu.

 ~ Jordan Flowers